aamersadiq/aamersadiq.github.io/_posts/2020-04-12-React Messaging App.markdown

 ---
-title:  "React Messaging App"
+title:  "React App Template"
 date:   2020-04-12 15:04:23
 categories: [javascript]
 tags: [raact, redux, material-ui]
 ---

 <p>
-I have been asked to do a coding test for recent interviews.
-Most of them needed some sort of front end.
-To avoid starting over every time, I created this template to do basic CRUD operations.
+I have used this template as starting point for few projects.
+It comprise of purely front end with Mock Api as a back end.
+It performs the CRUD operations and provides user interface for editing and listing of data.
 It can be modified to suit any application which is working with data.

 </p>
 <p>